Anis0000/tic-tac-toe/README.md

 # Scrappe donc moi tout ça

-Projet scrapping de mairie et bot twitter par Théo Duranti, Maxime Elkael, Marianne Chaumeil, Du Halgouet Melec et Anis Bougrab
+Projet scrapping de mairie et bot twitter par Théo Duranti, Maxime Elkael, Marianne Chaumeil, Du Halgouet Melec, Paul Broussolle et Anis Bougrab

 ### What's the point ?

 This programm is taking all the e-mails from all the townhall of 3 regions in France, and send them a message.
 Then, it follows all the townhall on their twitter acount.
 Isn't it wonderful ?
+(Si ça l'est)

 ### Installing